 Online Blockchain plc Launches Alpha Testing of AI Assistant

-Online Blockchain (LSE:OBC)LONDON, ENGLAND, UNITED KINGDOM, July 25, 2023/EINPresswire.com/ -- Online Blockchain plc (LSE:OBC), the London-listed incubator of new technology applications, has opened the whitelist for the alpha test group for its new AI assistant app.
+London, UK, July 25, 2023 (GLOBE NEWSWIRE) -- Online Blockchain plc (LSE:OBC), the London-listed incubator of new technology applications, has opened the whitelist for the alpha test group for its new AI assistant app.

 The app is based on the Pareto principle (80/20 rule) that states roughly 80% of output can be achieved by just 20% of input.
 Synthia has been created to increase the efficiencies in a person’s life by removing as much of the mundane, inefficient 80% as possible.
 The Synthia AI ecosystem leverages users’ work/life balance by streamlining their tasks and chores for maximum productivity while condensing all the overload of today’s ‘hunt and click’.